kbetlach/kbetlach.github.io/homework03/README.md

 ###Technologies

-The portfolio was created in VS Code using html, css, Bootstrap and JavaScript.
+The generator was created in VS Code using html, css, Bootstrap and JavaScript.

 ####Launch